Documentation

 kernel/src/pmm.c Bitmap-based physical memory manager and frame statistics

-kernel/src/heap.c Kernel heap allocator (`kmalloc`/`kfree`) and allocation statistics
+kernel/src/heap.c Kernel heap allocator (`kmalloc`/`kfree`) with integrity checks, fragmentation stats, size histogram telemetry, and leak-trace reporting

 FAQ